wp-plugins/srizon-responsive-youtube-album/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums using the retrieved info.
-Video is played on a responsive lightbox .
-You can add as many albums as you want.
-It will generate the shortcodes automatically which you can copy/paste into your post or page
+This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums/galleries using the retrieved info.
+Video is played on a responsive lightbox.

 == Description ==

-This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums using the retrieved info.
+This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums/galleries using the retrieved info.
 Video is played on a responsive lightbox .
 You can add as many albums as you want.
 It will generate the shortcodes automatically which you can copy/paste into your post or page

 = Demo =
 * http://promy.srizon.com/wp/?page_id=54